2025 Moldovan parliamentary election: Background

 In January 2025, an energy crisis erupted in Moldova as Russia halted natural gas supplies to Moldova's Russia-backed unrecognized breakaway region of Transnistria.
 Sandu and the Moldovan authorities accused Russia of causing the crisis to influence the upcoming parliamentary election, with several foreign analysts and think tanks supporting this view, arguing that the crisis could undermine the popularity of PAS and Moldova's path towards Europe and lead to pro-Russian parties regaining power.

 According to Moldovan think tank WatchDog, PAS completed around 56% of its 2021 promises during its four years in government.
 According to the German Marshall Fund, PAS has been criticized for limiting opportunities for other pro-EU parties.
 The Carnegie Endowment for International Peace argued that the "pro-Russian" label had been increasingly instrumentalized against the opposition during pro-government mobilization for the 2025 election, and stated that "Western-funded civil society" had increasingly become an extension of governmental capacity.
-Although an International Press Institute survey among Moldovan media representatives found that the biggest worry was Russian disinformation and propaganda, some respondents also reported worry about self-censorship in outlets closely aligned editorially with the government's stances on European integration and the Russian invasion of Ukraine in a reported "sort of symbiosis" existing between some of these outlets and the government.
+An International Press Institute survey among Moldovan media representatives found that their biggest worry was Russian disinformation and propaganda, with some respondents also reporting worry about self-censorship in outlets closely aligned editorially with the government's stances on European integration and the Russian invasion of Ukraine, in a reported "sort of symbiosis" existing between some of these outlets and the government.
 Further, the COVID-19 pandemic in 2020 during Sandu's first term, the Russian invasion of Ukraine in 2022 which triggered an economic setback and a massive influx of refugees, the 2025 energy crisis, high inflation and reform fatigue reduced PAS' popularity.
 Amidst Russian interference and disinformation campaigns, Euronews described the election as being for Sandu "a final battle" on Moldova's road to EU membership.